Household Possessions and Bankruptcy

-Your household possessions are not normally at risk if you go bankrupt.
-You keep all of your clothes, furniture and electrical goods.
+Your household possessions are not usually at risk if you go bankrupt.
+You can keep your furniture and electrical goods.

-- Can you keep any Possessions bought on Credit?
+- Can you keep items bought on Credit?

-- Are your Jewellery and Valuables at risk?
+- Is your Jewellery and other Valuables at risk?

 What happens to Household Possessions in Bankruptcy?